CCB-SB/plsdb/README.md

     - Install Mash
     - Install BLAST+
     - Install edirect/eutils
+    - Install KronaTools
     - Get and process pMLST data from PubMLST DB
     - Update data for ABRicate
+    - Create a BlastDB of rMLST allele sequences
 - Plasmid records:
     - Query for plasmids in the NCBI nucleotide database
         - `esearch` query from **Orlek et al.**